aws/aws-security-services-best-practices/docs/en/guides/security-hub/index.md

     * **Test Updated Integration:** Validate that all downstream systems continue receiving findings after the change
     * **Communicate changes:** Notify security operations and integration owners about the architectural changes

-* **Review SecurityHub Coverage** - Use configuration policies to apply different capability levels to different account types, enabling full capabilities for production accounts while using essential-only capabilities for development or sandbox accounts.
+* **Review Security Hub Coverage** - Use configuration policies to apply different capability levels to different account types, enabling full capabilities for production accounts while using essential-only capabilities for development or sandbox accounts.
 This flexibility enables you to balance security coverage with budget constraints while maintaining the ability to expand coverage as needed.
 Accounts without Security Hub enabled can continue to use individual service pricing for GuardDuty, Inspector, and Security Hub CSPM, while accounts with Security Hub enabled benefit from streamlined pricing and enhanced capabilities.Leverage the 30-day free trial to evaluate costs and capabilities before organization wide deployment.

 ## Resources